silexphp/Silex/doc/providers/form.rst

 Parameters
 ----------

 * **form.secret**: This secret value is used for generating and validating the CSRF token for a specific page.
 It is very important for you to set this value to a static randomly generated value, to prevent hijacking of your forms.
-  Defaults to md5(__DIR__).
+Defaults to ``md5(__DIR__)``.

-* **form.class_path** (optional): Path to where
-  Symfony2 Form component is located.

 Services
 --------